Paravakottai: Transportation

 Paravakkottai is located between Mannargudi and Adirampattinam in the route of Madukkur.
-Paravakkottai is connected by road to Chennai(333 km), capital of Tamil Nadu(333 km)a nd other major towns in South India.
+Paravakkottai is connected by road to Chennai (333 km), capital of Tamil Nadu (333 km) and other major towns in South India.
 Nearest major railway station is Mannargudi (12 km).
-Nearest international airport is Tiruchirapalli (103 km).
+The nearest international airport is Tiruchirapalli (103 km).

 Demographics

 As per the 2011 census, Paravakkottai had a total population of 7698 with 3937 males and 3761 females.
 Male literacy stands at 84.71% while female literacy rate was 65.91%.